 Chairman and Chief Executive Officer

 The Board undertakes the functions of a nominating committee and therefore, the Manager does not have a nominating committee.
-The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board, and reviews the performance and independence of Board members.
-The Board seeks to ensure that the composition of the Board provides an appropriate balance and diversity of skills, experience and knowledge of the industry and that the Directors, as a group, have the necessary core competencies relevant to CCT's business.
+The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board and reviews the performance and independence of Board members.
+The Board seeks to ensure that the Board is comprised of talented and dedicated directors with a diverse mix of expertise, experience, perspectives, skills and backgrounds.
+Due consideration is also given to other diversity factors including but not limited to tenure, age and gender.

 The current Board comprises individuals who are business leaders and professionals with financial, banking, funds management, real estate, legal, investment and accounting backgrounds.
-The Board recognises the benefits of having a diverse Board.
-Diversity in the Board's composition not only contributes to the quality of its decision making through diversity of perspectives in its boardroom deliberations, it also enables Management to benefit from their respective expertise and diverse backgrounds.
-The Board also considers gender an important aspect of diversity alongside factors such as the age, ethnicity and educational background of its members.
-The Board is committed to diversity and will continue to consider the differences in the skillsets, gender, age, ethnicity and educational background in determining the optimal composition of the Board in its Board renewal process.
+The Board believes in diversity and values the benefits diversity can bring to the Board.
+Diversity enhances decision making capability and ensures that the Manager has the opportunity to benefit from all available talent and perspectives.
+The Board is committed to diversity and will continue to consider the differences in skillsets and educational, business and professional backgrounds in determining the optimal composition of the Board in its Board renewal process.

 In the year under review, no alternate directors were appointed.
-In keeping with the principle that a Director must be able to commit time to the affairs of the Manager, the Board will, generally, not approve the appointment of alternate directors.
+In keeping with the principle that a Director must be able to commit time to the affairs of the Manager, the Board has adopted the principle that it will, generally, not approve the appointment of alternate directors.

 The Board is able to undertake the functions of a nominating committee because:

-- the Manager is a dedicated manager to CCT and in general, REITs (including CCT) have a more focused scope and scale of business compared to those of listed companies.
+- the Manager does not manage any other REITs and in general, REITs (including CCT) have a more focused scope and scale of business compared to those of listed companies.
 For this reason, the Board's capacity would not be unduly stretched if the responsibilities of a nominating committee were also undertaken by the Board as the Board would be able to give adequate attention to such issues;

 - the focused scope of the business of CCT also means a manageable competency requirement for the Board such that the Board is able to manage the duties of a nominating committee; and